Skip to content

 Atahualpa's captivity was far more than a personal fate.
 It struck the political center of the empire.

 Many groups now had to decide anew whom to follow.
-The Spanish could exploit existing conflicts and form alliances with opponents of Atahualpa's faction.
+The Spanish were able to exploit existing conflicts and form alliances with opponents of Atahualpa's faction.

 Atahualpa was executed on August 29, 1533, in Cajamarca.
-This ended his short reign.
+This marked the end of his brief reign.

 Artistic depiction of Atahualpa in captivity